InfiniBrains/Awesome-GameDev-Resources/portfolio/03-structure/README.md

     Avoid using percentage graphs to showcase your proficiency on specific tech stack or tool.
 The main reason is: how do you grade of your ability as 80%, 100% or 30%?
 Worse than that, how can the reader be sure of that?
 If you want to do that, it is better to apply for certificates, there are plenty on linkedin or specialized sites.

 ## Achievements
-- List key achievements and skills
+- List key achievements and skills.
+Dont use any kind of grading
 - Education
 - Testimonials or anything to prove your skills and capacity

-## Project Detail
+## Project Details
-- You should create a way to explain more about what is showcased
+- You should create a way to explain more about what is showcased.
+Ex.: redirect the user to the project description page, or open a modal

 ## Blog
 - Featured posts/content and call to action to read your ongoing content production